fonzcastellanos/rcoaster/README.md

 Currently the only supported spline type are Catmull-Rom splines.
 Use `0` in the spline file to indicate a Catmull-Rom spline.

 Example spline files are in the directory `splines`.
-I tailored the spline file [`custom.sp`](splines/custom.sp) to produce a track optimized for my hard-coded scene size, ground size, sky box size, and camera movement speed.
+I tailored the spline file [`custom.sp`](splines/custom.sp) to produce a track optimized for my hard-coded scene size, ground size, and sky box size.
 The other spline files were for initial testing testing and unfortunately produce tracks that are too small for my current configuration.

 ### Texture Files